 Let The Writing Begin

 May is a special time in Atlanta.
-The air is heavy with the sweet scent of honeysuckle, jasmine, and magnolia, and the gardens are full of color as tulips and daffodils emerge from their wintry pine beds, and the cheerful sounds of nature greet the sunrise.
+The air is heavy with the sweet scent of honeysuckle, jasmine, and magnolia.
+Gardens are full of color as tulips and daffodils emerge from their wintry pine beds, and the cheerful sounds of nature greet the sunrise.
 Mothers are honored, and I celebrate two of my four granddaughter’s birthdays.
 It’s also brain cancer awareness month and a reminder that this past year has taken me on an amazing journey.

 I was fortunate enough to self-publish Obsidian Rose, my second memoir, in time to start raising funds for brain cancer research last May.
-All proceeds from sales of both Afterglow and Obsidian Rose are donated to Accelerate Brain Cancer Cure.
+All proceeds from sales of both Afterglow and Obsidian Rose are donated to Accelerate Brain Cancer Cure (now the National Brain Tumor Society).
 Their mission is to fund research to find a cure for brain cancer.

 Throughout the year I have had the honor and joy of attending book club meetings to discuss my books.
 I have been inspired by the discussions we’ve shared and truly grateful for the feedback and encouragement I have received.
-What has surprised me most is how readers classify my memoirs as “love stories”—not my intent, but a beautiful realization.
+What has surprised me most is how readers classify my memoirs as “love stories.”
+Though not my intent, their comments spark a beautiful realization.

 And so, this May I endeavor to set out on yet another writing journey.
 This time it will not be my story, but the love story of my parents written through the voice of my mother.
 I have been doing research and interviews while reading and rereading the love letters my dad wrote to my mom in the fall of 1946.
 I am touched by their innocence, devotion to each other, and determination to better their lives post WWII.
 It is a slice of time worth exploring and revering.